Rain-Yang18/Stock-Market-VBA-Analysis/README.md

 ## Analysis

-* Create a script that will loop through all the stocks for one year and output the following information.
+* The script loop through all the stocks data for one year and output the following information.

   * The ticker symbol.